The Best DAWs for Sampling (Without Additional Plugins or Hardware)

 But if sampling is your top priority, here’s the good news: Most DAWs available today are equipped with the essential sampling features you need to produce sample-based music.
 What matters most in the DAW you choose is its workflow, not its features.

-With that in mind, let’s discuss some of the best DAWs for sampling, and which ones are best for each unique workflow.
+With that in mind, I’m going to break down some of the most popular DAWs, and which ones are best for each sampling workflow.

 The ideal sampling workflow